makoConstruct/animated_containers/README.md

 There's a nice example app at example/lib/main.dart

 ## roadmap
-- add flex functionality
+- ~~add flex functionality~~ create an animated flex container
-- add line count constraint (if the children must wrap over more lines than the constraint, then they'll push forward).
-I'm not 100% sure it's necessary since I'm pretty sure it's a layout error state for that to happen so we might as well just wrap if you're forced into that situation, or to put it another way, wrapping only happens in the same situations where the children wont squeeze into the first line no matter what.
-So really this task is thinking about that more.
-- given the above, we can make a very general "AnimatedFlex" container, and make AnimatedWrap a special case of AnimatedFlex.
+- ~~given the above, we can make a very general "AnimatedFlex" container, and make AnimatedWrap a special case of AnimatedFlex.~~ this turned out to be unworkable and if workable, impractical.
 - provide AnimatedColumn and AnimatedRow as a special case of AnimatedFlex, thereby fully addressing flutter's general lack of layout change animation.
 - add `double? rudeHeightLimit` to AnimatedWrap.
 If the height of a child is greater than this, it'll be given a line of its own.
 - add `double? minRunHeight` to AnimatedWrap, which ensures that runs will always be at least this tall.